 3 GEF will finance management cost that is solely linked to GEF financing of the project.
-PMC should be charged proportionately
+PMC should be charged proportionately to focal areas based on focal area project grant amount.

 4 For questions A.1 -A.7 in Part II, if there are no changes since PIF and if not specifically requested in the review sheet at PIF stage, then no need to respond, please enter "NA" after the respective question.
 GEF5 CEO Endorsement Template-February 2013.doc